Dalit Stauber: Biography

 Stauber was born in Tel Aviv to working-class parents, her mother, Hadassah Pilater, was a kindergarten teacher and her father, Itcho (Yitzhak), was one of the founders of the rescue sector in Israel, she has two brothers.

-Stauber was educated in H Municipal high school (Ironi H High School) in Tel Aviv.
+Stauber was educated in H Municipal high school (Ironi He High School) in Tel Aviv.

 In 1996 she received a Master degree with distinction in education from Bar-Ilan University and in 1980 completed her bachelor's degree in English literature and Linguistics at Bar-Ilan University.

 Stauber is a graduate from the Mandel School for Educational Leadership within the Ministry of Education's senior officials program, as well as from the ELKA program for senior officials of the public service.
 She married Dov Yosef at the age of 18.
 They bore 3 children and live in Ramat HaSharon.

 Professional life

 From 1980 to 2000, Stauber served in various managerial, training and educational positions within the framework of the formal and informal education system, including the management of the higher education school for Instructional personnel and the Alon high school in Ramat HaSharon, Stauber also served as a form tutor and a curricula coordinator at the H Municipal high school in Tel-Aviv.

 Between the years 2000–2009 she was appointed superintendent of schools for secondary education of the Tel Aviv District and led the venture "Managers Initiate Future" and became one of the initiators and leaders of the "City Team" building.
 In the years 2009–2011 she was appointed as Director of the Tel Aviv District in the Ministry of Education and conducted the process of "data based work in the education systems".
 In 2011, and concurrently with her function as Director of the Tel Aviv District, she served as acting Director of the Israeli Educational Television and directed the process of ending the labor dispute of the Educational Television's workers.